imurphdit/quote-system/README.md

 ## TODO:
-Add screenprinting & embroidery options for order
-create database for items
+install backend
 pretty this bitch up
+setup orderInfo emailing on submission
+please replace that button component...
-setup orderInfo emailing on submission change colors component to button? rename all these fucking files lololololol
+rename all these fucking files lololololol
+compartmentalize these css files
+change proptypes to actually require stuff instead of .any
+make steps visibility conditional based on previous steps
+add image upload ??